 9. Super Zombies

-Zombies who tag 8* or more Humans are eligible to become Super Zombies.
+Zombies who tag 8 or more Humans are eligible to become Super Zombies.
 Super Zombies are distinguishable from ordinary Zombies by the green bandanna instead of orange, which is worn around their head granting them special abilities (dependent on each quarter's game).
-A Zombie with 8 tags must present 8 index cards from the Humans they’ve tagged to an officer to receive a green bandanna.
+A Zombie with 8 tags must present 8 index cards from the Humans they’ve tagged or prove they have tagged 8 humans to an officer to receive a green bandanna.
 One can also become a Super Zombie by coming to missions, as one person might randomly be chose to become one at missions.

 10. Safe Zones and Play Areas

-The area within 15 feet of buses is considered a safe zone.
+The area within 10 feet of buses and bus stops are considered a safe zone.
+There must be no play that happens within a bus.

 12. Vehicles and Transportation

 Rule of thumb: NO WHEELS.
-Non-automotive vehicle use is prohibited during the game; no scooters, longboards, skateboards, rollerblades, Heelys, etc. Bicycles have a limited exception to this ban as detailed below.
+Automotive and non-automotive vehicle use is prohibited during the game; This includes, but is not limited to: Bicycles, scooters, longboards, skateboards, rollerblades, Heelys, hoverboards, etc.

 Cars are allowed when used enter campus, however once a player has reached campus the car may be visited, but may not be used to travel for game reasons except to leave campus.

-A typical game of HvZT features an optional Wednesday mission and a final Friday mission.
+A typical week of HvZT usually features an optional Wednesday mission and a final Friday mission.
 Missions serve to promote inter- and intra-team interactions, as well as provide rewards for completion of various objectives.
 The game is not limited to only two missions.

-Mission details are distributed beforehand via the UWHvZT Facebook page and email.
+Mission details are announced and distributed beforehand via the UWHvZT discord.

 Rewards for success and/or penalties for failure are determined based upon each team’s performance during missions, so players are encouraged to go out and lend their assistance!